 both the challenges and joys that having children brings.
 Catch me in an

 unguarded moment and I will quite happily expand on my six year old

 daughter’s ability to run rings around every other living thing in the house or

 my sons ability to leave wakes of destruction in every room he visits.

 I think that St John’s Green Primary School is a fantastic school and I feel

 Clerk to the Governors

-I work for Essex County Council Clerking Service and one of the Colchester schools that I work with is St John's Green Primary.
+I work for Juniper Education Clerking Service and one of the Colchester schools I work with is St John's Green Primary.
 I previously worked at the Gilberd School for 25 years in a variety of roles including periods as

 Headteacher and Deputy Head.